Moses Orimolade Tunolase: Special Room

-Apostle Oladokun Aduragbemi the President General and the Spiritual Head of Eso, C&S, Noah’s Ark in London said he came all the way from London to participate in the remembrance of the departed leader and said the room where Moses used in his father’s house is a sacred place where one’s prayer is accepted straight if one has faith.
-He gave an example ‘’ I came from London few days ago and I was called on the phone that one of my children was sick.
+Apostle Oladokun Aduragbemi the President General and the Spiritual Head of Eso, C&S, Noah’s Ark in London said he came from London to participate in the remembrance of the departed leader and said the room where Moses used in his father’s house is a sacred place where one’s prayer is accepted straight if one has faith.
+He gave an example ‘’ I came from London a few days ago and I was called on the phone that one of my children was sick.
 I went straight to Papa’s room and prayed.
-Some hours later I was informed that he has been okay and doing well.
+Some hours later I was informed that he had been okay and doing well.

 Moses Well & Streams

-There is a well believed to be efficacious in healing all kinds of diseases.
-The well was said to have been blessed by the late founder who use it for healing all kinds of diseases.
-Women are not allowed to fetch it but only a male.
-Any female that fetches it will have her menstruation seized for ever and will not conceive.
-Examples are abound.
+There is a well-believed to be efficacious in healing all kinds of diseases.
+The well was said to have been blessed by the late founder who used it for healing all kinds of diseases.
+Women are not allowed to fetch it but only males are.
+Any female that fetches it will have her menstruation seized forever and will not conceive.
+Examples abound.

-According to Prophet Adeleke Adeyanju, Moses Orimolade, by power of The Sovereign Lord established two streams which still exist till today.
+According to Prophet Adeleke Adeyanju, Moses Orimolade, by the power of The Sovereign Lord established two streams that still exist today.